Ghent Square Community Association

 Each resident has five minutes to share their thoughts regarding our community.

-Open forum limited to 30 minutes.
+Open forum is limited to 30 minutes.

 Not enough time?
 Please send us a message.